eccentricexit/iuvo/README.md

 Simply run `npm start` to serve the frontend.

+> **Regarding field validation**: Fields do not have any validation yet.
-> **Note regarding uPort**: for now, uPort QRCodes can get quite big.
+> **Regarding uPort**: For now, uPort QRCodes can get quite big.
 Just zoom out if one doesn't fit your screen.
+> **Regarding ipfs addresses**: By default, ipfs hash fields for profile picture and pdf come pre-filled.
+If this were to be used in production, we would allow the user to set this field.

 ### Interacting with new contracts